davideschiavone/chisel-personal-notes/README.md

 OpenXiangShan uses [SBT](https://www.scala-sbt.org/) to handle the Scala build and dependencies flow.

-You need Java and SBT as:
+You need Java and SBT.
+However, I do not recall exactly if I installed it like following:

 ```
 sudo apt-get install default-jdk